warriorgraph/airbrake-docs/jekyll/_docs/integrations/troubleshooting-jira-issues.md

 >400 Bad Request - Field 'environment' cannot be set.
 It is not on the appropriate screen, or unknown.

-This error arrises when the **Environment** field is unavailable as an option for JIRA issue creation.
+This error arises when the **Environment** field is unavailable as an option for JIRA issue creation.
 The fix is to add the **Environment** field on your JIRA issue screen.
 These next steps will help you add the **Environment field**.